PrasannaCoderr/Doctor4U-App-UI/README.md

 # DoctorApp

-# What you learn after complete these app.
+# What We as a team Binary Wizards learn after completing these app project for Geek Vishwa!
-- beautiful Ui Design.
+- Ui Design.
 - linearLayout,Relative Layout,GridView,constraint Layout.
 - used third party library.
 - how to create new activity.